 The doc removed a small strip of the nail from each side of each big toe in less than 5 minutes, sterilized and wrapped the toes and that was it!

 I felt absolutely nothing while he was working.

-He told me to soak the feet in peroxide daily, shower regularly, keep toes dry and cover the them with band aids.
+He told me to soak the feet in peroxide daily, shower regularly, keep toes dry, and cover them with band-aids.

 However, six months later, my ingrown toenails returned with a vengeance, and they also got infected!

 It was time to find a different doctor!